-I love the look of a distressed dresser and it makes the bumps of life on your furniture so much easier to swallow.
+I love the look of a distressed dresser, and it makes the bumps of life on your furniture so much easier to swallow.
 Oh, it’s gonna happen.
-It’s just a matter of time and when it does, it just adds a bit more of character.
+It’s just a matter of time, and when it does, it just adds a bit more character.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-I use Wise Owl Paint when I want to use the wet distressing method on my furniture.
+I use chalk mineral paint when I want a distressed look on my furniture makeovers.
 Having a peekaboo of the beautiful wood showing through gives it so much character.
-You just can’t go wrong with a black and brown combo.
+You can’t go wrong with a black and brown combo.
 It’s a classic!

 Sealing Your Distressed Dresser With Black Wax

 This is really cool!
-Did you know you can make your own black wax?
+Did you know you can make your own black wax with clear wax?
 It’s a great compliment to this black chalk-painted, distressed dresser, and you don’t have to worry about streaking with the wax over the black.
 Black-painted furniture can get tricky, but using this wax method works!
-I love the feel of a waxed piece and sometimes it’s the logical choice.
+I love the feel of a waxed piece; sometimes, it’s the logical choice.

-To make black wax I used about 4 Tbsp of soft furniture wax and added about a 1 tsp of the Wise Owl paint.
-I really kinda eyeballed it.
-Aint nobody got time for measuring.
+To make black wax for your distressed dresser, use about 4 Tbsp of soft furniture wax and add about 1 tsp of the Caviar chalk mineral paint.
+I really just eyeballed it.
 Just add enough paint to the wax to tint it a bit.
-Wise Owl Chalk Synthesis Paint is highly pigmented so it’s great for making colored waxes with their paints.
+The chalk mineral paint is highly pigmented, so it’s great for making colored waxes with their paints.

-Applying the black wax is fairly easy when you use a soft wax brush.
-To apply it to your chalk painted furniture, use a circular motion when applying to make sure the wax covers the paint completely, then I smooth it out in one direction.
-Kinda like painting.
-If you allow the wax to dry in the circular pattern without smoothing it out, the finish will be uneven when it dries and you’ll be calling me for help.
-LOL It ain’t pretty!
+Applying black wax is fairly easy when you use a soft wax brush.
+To apply it to your chalk painted furniture, use a circular motion to make sure the wax covers the paint completely; then, smooth it out in one direction.
+If you allow the wax to dry in the circular pattern without smoothing it out, the finish will be uneven when it dries, and you’ll be calling me up for help.
+LOL, It ain’t pretty!
 Allow it to dry, then buff it with a clean, lint-free cloth until it’s silky smooth on the distressed dresser.

 Black Distressed Dresser